tock/tock/doc/Getting_Started.md

 You can download precompiled binaries for Windows from the ARM site listed above.
-While we expect things should work on Windows, none of the active Tock developers currently develop on Windows, so it is possible that are some unexpected pitfalls.
+While we expect things should work on Windows, none of the active Tock developers currently develop on Windows, so it is possible that there are some unexpected pitfalls.

 ##### Other